 Chuck: The force the machine exerts in clamping the lens.
 For lenses with Anti- reflective Coatings (AR), the pressure can be reduced to prevent cracking or crazing of the lens.
-Polish: This value toggles between a checkmark " $\square$ " and no checkmark " $\square$ " and determines if polishing should occur by default.
-If this value is set to " $\square$ " polishing will default to " $\square$ " on the Job Screen .
-If the majority of the lenses of a certain material are to be polished, this setting should be set to " $\square$ ."
-Safety Bevel: This value toggles between a checkmark " $\square$ " and unchecked " $\square$ " and sets the default value for the Safety Bevel on the Job Screen .
-If the majority of the lenses of a certain material are to be safety beveled, this setting should be set to " $\square$ ".
+Polish: This value toggles between a checkmark " \square " and no checkmark " \square " and determines if polishing should occur by default.
+If this value is set to " \square " polishing will default to " \square " on the Job Screen .
+If the majority of the lenses of a certain material are to be polished, this setting should be set to " \square ".

+Safety Bevel: This value toggles between a checkmark " \square " and unchecked " \square " and sets the default value for the Safety Bevel on the Job Screen .
+If the majority of the lenses of a certain material are to be safety beveled, this setting should be set to " \square ".
 Wheel: Tells the edger which wheel to use for a specific material.
 Refer to the drawing of the wheel in the "Calibrating the Polishing Wheel" section in Chapter 5 for a graphical representation of the wheels.
 The choices are 1D, 1W, 1D-1W, 2D, 2W, or 2D-2W.
-(Refer to Chapter 5 "Calibration" for instructions on how to set the 7E up for using both wheels.)
+(Refer to Chapter 5 "Calibration" for instructions on how to set the edger up for using both wheels.)